Mmabiaa/Mmabiaa/README.md

 - 👋 Hi, I’m Boateng Prince Agyenim.
 - 👀 I’m interested in ...
 App Development, Data Science, Web Development and Cyber Security.
 - 🌱 I’m currently learning ...
 C++, Database, Python, Javascript
 - 💞️ I’m looking to collaborate on ...
-Algorithms and Data Structures
+Web Apps and Web Developments
 - 📫 How to reach me ...
 Phone Number: +233599670295. email: isbbydior@gmail.com
 - 😄 Pronouns: ...
 He / Him.
 - ⚡ Fun fact: ...
 I love programming and I also put all my passion about programming in the projects, I do.